jazzzchan/HKEX-CCASS-Scraper/README.md

    https://www.hkexnews.hk/sdw/search/searchsdw.aspx
 3. Generate functions where when users input "start date", "end date", "stock code" and "threshold % of the total number of Issued Shares/ Warrants/ Units", relevant data would appear in the table below.

+Updated on 8th July 2022
-4. Trying to convert above to a html file
+4. Trying to convert the above .py to a html file